- Maryland Green Registry

 The Department of Energy has additional information about purchasing green power in Maryland.
-Companies offering green power in Maryland include Viridian Energy, Clean Currents, and Washington Gas and Electric Services.
 Purchasing green power helps support increased development of renewable energy sources, which can reduce the burning of fossil fuels, such as coal, oil and natural gas.

-All five of Maryland's utility companies offer programs to help save you energy and money in your home or business.
-Programs include lighting and appliance rebates for homeowners, Home Performance with Energy Star (including home energy assessments and rebates for energy improvements like air sealing, insulation, and installing gas tankless water heaters), commercial lighting rebates, and energy efficiency services for industrial facilities.
+All of Maryland's utility companies offer programs to help reduce energy use in your home or business.
+Programs include energy audits and rebates for energy improvements such as lighting upgrades, air sealing, insulation, and installing gas tankless water heaters.
 Find out more through the Maryland Energy Administration's EmPOWER Maryland website.